 Student Excellence Program Funding (Reference 120)

-The Student Excellence Program (SEP) funding will support schools to implement the Student Excellence Program reform package.
+Student Excellence Program funding supports schools to implement the Student Excellence Program (SEP).

 - structured learning extension programs for high-ability students

-- upskilling classroom teachers to better support their high-ability students
+- professional learning for classroom teachers to better support their high-ability students

 - more resources for government schools to build their programs for high-ability students.